Kazooki123/crabby/README.md

-# Crabby: The New Programming Language of the Modern Programming Era
+# Crabby🦀: The New Programming Language of the Modern Programming Era

 ## Introduction

 Welcome to the world of Crabby, a revolutionary programming language designed to meet the demands of the modern programming era.
 Crabby is not just another language; it's a paradigm shift that aims to redefine the way we approach programming.

+## Note:
+Crabby isn't a fully functional programming language yet.
+So that's why we need you to help us create crabby.
+I'm also trying to create the download website for Crabby🦀 Which will be released sooner.

 ## Features